 - What about similarly sized properties?

 It’s important to choose an agent who has experience working with homes similar to yours.

 Check The Real Estate Agent’s Credentials

-Check with your state’s real estate regulatory authority to verify the agent’s licensing.
-While you’re on that website, you’re also often able to look into regulatory actions and complaints against the agent.
+Visit your state’s real estate regulatory authority website to verify the agent’s licensing.
+While perusing the website, take the opportunity to investigate any regulatory actions or complaints filed against the agent.

-Above all, it’s important to choose a real estate agent in New Orleans that you can trust.
-Regular communication is extremely important when selling your home, as in many cases, a house represents the majority of your net worth.
-A good agent will be able to answer questions such as:
+Ultimately, it’s crucial to select a trustworthy real estate agent in New Orleans.
+Consistent communication is paramount when selling your home, especially given that for many individuals, their property represents the bulk of their net worth.
+A competent agent should be capable of addressing inquiries such as:

 - How many inquiries have been made about my home?